 Approximate prices for December 2022.
 Source: Federation of Master Builders

-Ways to consume more of your free solar energy
+How to consume more of your free solar energy

-photo of bournemouth seafront at sunset The sun is a source of free energy that we can all use (Image credit: Adobe)
+The sun is a source of free energy that we can all use (Image credit: Adobe)

-Living in the south of the country can boost your output by up to five per cent when compared with the north.
-Where you live within the UK will have the most impact on how much solar energy you generate, consume and how fast you make your money back.
+That means that where you live within the UK will have the most impact on how much solar energy you generate and consume – and, of course, how fast you make your money back.
 The further south you live, the more sunlight your panels will be getting.
-In London or further south, you might find your savings from solar panels are about 10% higher.
+In London or further south, you might find your savings from solar panels are about 10% higher than in Manchester.

-Home during the day
+Work from home during the day

 If you want to consume even more of the electricity you generate, it’s worth considering investing in a battery.